cbowers/draft-ietf-rtgwg-mrt-frr-algorithm/README.md

 You should be able generate the text version of the most recent XML commit using this URL. http://xml2rfc.tools.ietf.org/cgi-bin/xml2rfc.cgi?url=https://raw.githubusercontent.com/cbowers/draft-ietf-rtgwg-mrt-frr-algorithm/master/draft-ietf-rtgwg-mrt-frr-algorithm.xml&modeAsFormat=txt/ascii&type=ascii

+Or the bitlified version of the above URL: http://bit.ly/1Qeg0H8

 And this should produce a diff of the most recently published ietf draft, and the latest version in the repository. https://tools.ietf.org/rfcdiff?url1=draft-ietf-rtgwg-mrt-frr-algorithm.txt&url2=http://xml2rfc.tools.ietf.org/cgi-bin/xml2rfc.cgi?url=https://raw.githubusercontent.com/cbowers/draft-ietf-rtgwg-mrt-frr-algorithm/master/draft-ietf-rtgwg-mrt-frr-algorithm.xml&modeAsFormat=txt/ascii&type=ascii

+Or the bitlified version of the above URL: http://bit.ly/1MixvCK

 If that doesn't work, paste the raw github content URL into the xml2rfc tool at: http://xml2rfc.tools.ietf.org/